feedzai/AutoVizuA11y/CONTRIBUTING.md

 ## Test your changes

-Before committing your changes, ensure all cypress tests pass.
+Before committing your changes, ensure all tests pass.

 ## Assistance Required